Gregory's last words were an adaptation of Psalm 44 (45) verse 7: "I have loved justice and hated iniquity; therefore I die in exile".

 A disciple of Pope Gregory VI

-Born at Sovana, a small town in southern Tuscany, the son of a blacksmith, and christened Hildebrand, he was educated in Rome by the archpriest John Gratian, who in 1045 became Pope Gregory VI.
+Born at Sovana, a small town in southern Tuscany, the son of a blacksmith, and was christened Hildebrand.
+He was educated in Rome by the archpriest John Gratian who in 1045 became Pope Gregory VI.
 However, because of a financial deal involved in getting rid of his corrupt predecessor, Gregory was deposed in 1046 by the reforming German king and Holy Roman Emperor Henry III and went into retirement in the Benedictine monastery of Cluny, France.
 Hildebrand went with his master into exile at Cluny and spent three years there as a monk.

 Ambassador of four popes

 However, he returned to Rome in 1049 to serve the newly elected Pope St Leo IX as papal treasurer.
-Hildebrand became a deacon and then prior of the monastery of St Paul’s Outside the Walls and was an assistant to a major influence on the next four popes, all of whom were reformers.
+Hildebrand became a deacon and then prior of the monastery of St Paul’s, Outside the Walls and was an assistant to a major influence on the next four popes, all of whom were reformers.
 He was also successful in various ambassadorial roles.
 On the death of Pope Alexander II (1061-73, he was elected pope by popular acclaim by the clergy and people of Rome.
-He still had to be ordained priest and bishop before he could act as pope.
+He still had to be ordained priest and bishop before he could be made pope.

 Conflict with King Henry IV of Germany